estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😐

 Need to finish my COLLEGE SUPPLEMENTS AHHH.
 Hopefully I will not code until they are finished today.
 I went over the hour on this particular project, made some edits from what he gave!
 Can use some more improvements but this is a working baseline.
 Want to do more info vis once I have the JS portion down!

+### Day 4

+**Focus:** JavaScript 30's JS/CSS Variables

+**Enthusiasm:** 🤓

+Finally understood some concepts that would help me with inputs.
+I need to really practice and start memorizing this info, I want to put more of my own twists to the projects and want to be more creative since I had a lot of extra time today.
+Happy New Year's!

+**Goals for the future:**

+* More creative spin-offs of the JS exercises
+* Watching the video once, then trying to solve it on my own from what I learned, or solving portions of it on my own before he finishes
+* A simple JS game for my baby sister (maybe based on pixels/tapping on buttons)